Buying Property in Poland:

 Property taxes in Poland are an annual obligation and vary based on a property’s location and size.
 Typically, these taxes range from 0.5% to 2% of the property’s value.
 Additionally, foreign investors should be aware of the capital gains tax, which is 19% on net gains from selling a property held for less than five years, impacting the seller.

 Rental income from Polish properties is taxed progressively, ranging from 18% to 32% after allowable deductions.
 Furthermore, a property transfer tax of 2% on the market value is charged for pre-owned property rights transfers, usually settled by the buyer.
-Legal documentation steps essential for
+Legal documentation steps are essential for

 Financing Options for Foreign Investors